melmzv/huwiwiQuartoThesis/README.md

 ### Licensing

-This project utilizes the template used in collaborative research center [TRR 266 Accounting for Transparency](https://accounting-for-transparency.de), that is centered on workflows that are typical in the accounting and finance domain.
+This project utilizes the template used in collaborative research center [TRR 266 Accounting for Transparency](https://accounting-for-transparency.de).

 The repository is licensed under the MIT license.
 I would like to give the following credit: